jzambranoa/GettingCleaningDataCourseProject/CodeBook.md

  * STANDING
  * LAYING

-2. The first variable subject denotes the subject number that performed an activity.
+2. The second variable subject denotes the subject number that performed an activity.
 In total there are 30 subjects.

-A total of 66 features were selected from the original data: only the estimated mean and standard deviations, using a `grep` on `-mean()|-std()`.
+A total of 66 features were selected from the original data: Only the estimated mean and standard deviations, using a `grep` on `-mean()|-std()`.
 These features form the 66 other variables in the dataset, making a total of 68 columns.
 The feature names from the original data have been rewritten, using the following rules:

-dashes and parentheses have been removed mean() has been replaced by Mean std() has been replaced by Std
+* dashes and parentheses have been removed
+* mean() has been replaced by Mean
+* std() has been replaced by Std

 For example:

-`tBodyAcc-mean()-X` becomes `tBodyAccMeanX`
+* `tBodyAcc-mean()-X` becomes `tBodyAccMeanX`
-`tBodyAcc-std()-Y` becomes `tBodyAccStdY`
+* `tBodyAcc-std()-Y` becomes `tBodyAccStdY`

-A full description of the features is best obtained from the file features_info.txt, included with the original dataset.
+A full description of the features is best obtained from the file `features_info.txt`, included with the original dataset.